WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

 - `--ponythreads=16`: For the current processing rate we currently test Walalroo with, we've determined that 16 threads works best.
 This should be adjusted to fit the instance type you choose if 16 threads are not avialable.

+- `--ponyminthreads=999`: Forces the minimum amount of threads to be used by the application to be the maximum number of CPUs available to the application.
+This is to remove the possibility of the application using less threads than available.

 #### 2 Worker

 These commands will only be broken down to reference new additions or changes.